MCh2707/Line-Follower-Delivery-Robot/README.md

 | ![PCB bottom](PCB-imgs/img3.jpg) | ![PCB top](PCB-imgs/img1.jpg) |

 ![Both boards](PCB-imgs/img2.jpg)
-*All of ten boards from the batch have identical quality, zero defects*
+*All of the ten boards from the batch have identical quality, zero defects*

 </div>